-1. An individual wishing to gain permission to walk must first acquire a sign-off from Academic Advising indicating that the maximum credit allowance to qualify and the plan for graduation prior to the end of the following fall guarter can be met.
-At this stage, Academic Advising must verify that the individual has completed the noncredit CRS5000 Resume & Portfolio Development course.
-Both of these require verifi-
+1. An individual wishing to gain permission to walk must first acquire a sign-off from Academic Advising indicating that the maximum credit allowance to qualify and the plan for graduation prior to the end of the following fall quarter can be met.
+At this stage of the request, the individual must also sign a commitment to complete the required coursework.

-- cation from the Registrar's Office.
-At this stage of the request, the individual must also sign a commitment to complete the required coursework. - 2.
-Once the necessary sign-off from Academic Advising has been accomplished, the student must submit a request to walk at commencement to the senior academic administrator of the academic unit.
+- 2. Once the necessary sign-off from Academic Advising has been accomplished, the student must submit a request to walk at commencement to the senior academic administrator of the academic unit.
 The senior academic administrator of the academic unit will then provide an additional sign-off recommending or denying permission to walk.
 This recommendation will then be sent to the president or the president's designee for approval. - 3.
 With the final approval of the request, the student will be permitted to walk at commencement.